 In review, Stopping Socialism typically focuses on conspiracies promoted by right-leaning commentators such as Glenn Beck.
-For example, they promote the Great Reset Theory that is a supposed plan by global elitists to redistribute wealth on an international level “Glenn Beck Reveals How the Great Reset Would Destroy Individual Liberty and Transform the World”.
-This is considered a conspiracy theory by many sources including the Anti-Defamation League.
+For example, they promote the Great Reset Theory that is a supposed plan by global elitists to redistribute wealth on an international level “Glenn Beck Reveals How the Great Reset Would Destroy Individual Liberty and Transform the World.”
+Many sources consider this a conspiracy theory, including the Anti-Defamation League.
 They also publish articles with strong emotional wording such as “Biden’s ‘Climate Czar’ Makes Shocking Comments About the Anti-Capitalism Great Reset: ‘It Will Happen’” in which they source National Review.

 Failed Fact Checks

-- None to date, however, they frequently use writers and sources who have failed numerous fact checks.
+- None in the Last 5 years; however, they frequently use writers and sources who have failed numerous fact checks.